rguillon/dice-checker/README.md

 ```

-And Dices implement comparison operators that will return the probability of the True/False events:
+Dices implement comparison operators that will return the probability of the True/False events:

 ```python